top of page

 Structural Integrity Reserve Studies and Mandatory Reserve

 Under HB 1021, condo buildings three stories or higher must undergo milestone inspections.
 These inspections are required at 30 years old and every ten years after.
-For buildings within three miles of the coast, inspections start at 25 years old and occur every ten years after that.
+Inspections for buildings within three miles of the coast start at 25 years old and occur every ten years after that.

 A Structural Integrity Reserve Study (SIRS) is mandatory.
 This study includes visual inspections of major components like roofs, plumbing, and electrical systems.
 The SIRS also outlines a schedule for repairs to ensure long-term safety.